 Relatively few tools are used to repair a leaky faucet, and you may already have them at hand.

 First off, turn off the main water switch or by closing the valves under the sink in order to prevent flooding.
 Then, turn on the leaky faucet to drain any excess water from the pipes.

 For the further procedure, it is best to collect the following tools and accessories in advance:

 - new rubber sealing ring, cartridge, and seal

 - Sealing grease

-Note, the fixing procedure of the faucet leak depends on the faucet type.
-Most likely you have a cartridge faucet installed in your kitchen or bathroom, since this type is the most modern one.
-Cartridge faucets may appear in either a single-lever and two-handle version.
+Note, that the fixing procedure of the faucet leak depends on the faucet type.
+Most likely you have a cartridge faucet installed in your kitchen or bathroom since this type is the most modern one.
+Cartridge faucets may appear in either a single-lever or two-handle version.